Before your mobility

 • Information on application, language certificates and language courses, insurance coverage

-The English kick-off meeting for selected international students was held on Microsoft Teams on Friday 6 May 2022, at 2:00 pm.
-Click HERE to listen to the recorded video.
+The English kick-off meeting for selected students was held on Microsoft Teams on 17 April 2024, at 2:30 pm.

-The Italian kick-off meeting, was held on the same day at 10:00 am.
-The link is shared on the Italian version of this page.
+The Italian kick-off meeting was scheduled on the same day, in the morning.
+This registration is shared on the Italian version of this page.

 A Learning Agreement (L.A.) is a document that certifies the study programme you intend to follow abroad (exams, research for final dissertation, lab activities, etc.)

-Students are asked to draft it before drafting their Mobility Agreement (see the following paragraph).
+Students are asked to draft it before their Mobility Agreement (see the following paragraph).

 You can change it during your mobility, if needed.

-To draft your Learning Agreement online, you need to look at the academic offer at your Host University; you can also ask for support to your academic coordinator at UNIMI.
+To draft your Learning Agreement online, you need to look at the academic offer at your Host University; you can also ask for support to your UNIMI academic coordinator.

 Draft your Learning Agreement online.

-• Deadline to obtain the signature from your UNIMI's coordinator (First semester/Full academic year): 30/06/2022
+• Deadline to get the signature from your UNIMI's coordinator (First semester/Full academic year): 30/06/2024

 • Deadline to send the final version (Home and Host univeristy's signatures) to the Mobility Office on Informastudenti: at least 2 weeks before the start of your mobility